net00-1/SW-DLT/Docs.md

 ## Playlist Downloading

-Playlist downloads support both downloading all items in the playlist as videos, or as audio only files.
+Playlist downloads support both downloading all items in the playlist as videos or as audio only files.
 There is no quality options for video playlist downloads due to the slowness of FFMpeg in a-Shell, and to save battery life.
-Audio playlist can use FFMpeg to correct errors and to extract audio from videos.
+Audio playlist downlods can use FFMpeg to correct errors and to extract audio from videos.

 Video downloads use the formats: `best[ext=mp4]/best`